 Fall protection systems are required by OSHA for any work platforms in a facility that are elevated over four feet.
 Dual-gate safety solutions are often the best method of creating a permanent safe environment.
-To select the right safety gate solution for your area, you need to review the available space in your area, the size of the material being moved and the procedure for loading and accessing the material.
+To select the right mezzanine safety gate solution for your area, you need to review the available space in your area, the size of the pallets being moved and the procedure for loading and accessing the material.
 But, there is another decision that has to be made before selecting the proper safety device - what the safety gate will be made of and how it will be finished or painted.

 To select the right construction material for the safety gate, review the environment in which the gate will installed to determine if the area has any specific requirements.

-In a basic warehousing or distribution environment where palletized material is lifted to an upper level and picked or moved with pallet jack, painted mild steel is often the right choice.
+In a basic warehousing or material handling environment where palletized material is lifted to an upper level and picked or moved with pallet jack, painted mild steel is often the right choice.
 This is an economical and durable solution.
 Most manufactures use a powder-coating process over wet paint for a more durable finish that will not flack or crack.

 We recommend using a two-color scheme in opposing colors so the moving components stand out from the stationary parts.
 This helps increase safety awareness for the employees working around the ledge.
 For example, we powder-coat our Roly Model frames silver, with safety yellow for the gates, and our Pivot Model frames in blue with yellow gates.